wayztf/wayztf/README.md

-- 👋 Hi, I’m @wayztf
+- Hi, I’m Steve and I like coding.
-- 👀 I am a german guy, who likes football, music and playing videogames
-- I lately found myself into coding and its fun!